 I’ll state at the outset here that “firsts” are always a tricky thing to write about, especially when it comes to an artistic technique as widespread and important as vanishing point perspective.
 There are other candidates and other artists for this record, but the Florentine fresco Holy Trinity by early Renaissance artist Masaccio is a widely recognised contender for the first ever use of a single vanishing point in a work of art.

-The vanishing point is the technique that convey the illusion of depth: lines and perspective in the picture converge on a point (or points) so that it looks like you’re seeing the image through an imaginary window.
+The vanishing point is a technique that conveys the illusion of depth: lines and perspective in the picture converge on a point (or points) so that it looks like you’re seeing the image through an imaginary window.
 Closer objects are proportionally larger and distant objects smaller.
 The lines of the Holy Trinity fresco radiate out from a point at the base of the cross:

 When creating this work, Masaccio physically pushed a nail into the vanishing point and attached string to it; that string guided the proportions of the rest of the fresco.
 He was almost certainly working from a technique developed by an early Renaissance architect, Filippo Brunelleschi.